mhweiner/jsout/README.md

 A DevOps friendly, small, and simple logger for Typescript/Javascript projects.
 Sponsored by [Aeroview](https://aeroview.io).

 **Structured Logs 🔒**
-- Supports both human-readable CLI output and JSON output for log aggregation into services like sumologic, New Relic, Datadog, and [Aeroview](https://aeroview.io).
+- Supports both human-readable CLI output and JSON output for log aggregation into services like sumologic, New Relic, DataDog, etc.

 **Defensive & Devops Friendly 🛡**
 - Logs are enabled in production mode by default
 - Transport should be handled outside of the process via `STDOUT` and `STDERR`
-- Configuration should be handled outside of the process via environment variables, making it easy to configure in containerized environments
+- Configuration should also be handled outside of the code
-- Simple configuration makes it hard to mess up
+- Simple configurations make it hard to mess up
 - Minimal dependencies

 **Simple & Easy to Use 😃**